D'Arcy Jones: Early life and career

 Although born in Fort St. John, British Columbia Jones spent his early life growing up in Abbotsford.
 From early on, Jones developed both an artistic interest in drawing and the physical act of building.
 Jones’ interest in physical design continued to grow during highschool grade 11 when he was enrolled in a class that taught drafting.
 This eventually drove him to pursue post secondary to achieve both a bachelors and a master's degree.
 In 1995, Jones received a bachelor's degree in Environmental Design at the University of Manitoba followed by a bachelor of Environmental Design Studies at the Technical University of Nova Scotia (TUNS)(which merged into what is now Dalhousie University) in 1997.
-Shortly after, he returned to the University of Manitoba where he completed his masters in Architecture in 1999.
+Shortly after, he returned to the University of Manitoba where he completed his master's in Architecture in 1999.

 During his time still as an undergrad student in university, Jones was already designing architecture that made its way into physical realization.
 His first real project was a commission done in 1996 by his own parents asking him to design their home.
 During this time, Jones claims that the project made him appreciate and “fall in love” with factors that were not taught in architecture school, such as the practical and technical characteristics of architecture.
-The success of this solo project caused him to find his own practice after graduating from masters in 1999, where he would officially start practicing alone from the years 2000-2005.
+The success of this solo project caused him to find his own practice after graduating from master's in 1999, where he would officially start practicing alone from the years 2000-2005.
 During these early times as a solo practice, Jones was based out of his personal house located in Vancouver's west end.